 A&E Network and WWE Studios are giving fans an exclusive look behind the curtain in an all-new Sunday night programming partnership.
 With unprecedented access to WWE’s archive, the ten-week programming block features eight original two-hour documentaries under the award-winning “Biography” banner showcasing the stories behind some of the most memorable WWE Superstars of all time including "Stone Cold" Steve Austin®, “Macho Man” Randy Savage®, “Rowdy” Roddy Piper™, Booker T®, Shawn Michaels®, Bret Hart, Mick Foley and Ultimate Warrior.
 The new “Biography" specials are helmed by some of the industry’s top directors and storytellers to chronicle the success of these WWE Legends and their lasting mark on both sports entertainment and popular culture.
-Each special will air weekly at 8 pm ET/PT beginning Sunday, April 18.
+New episodes air Sundays at 8 pm ET/PT.
 Watch a preview:

 The WWE superstar was at the top of his game, but drug and alcohol abuse plagued his life.